COGS108/Overview/COGS108-Syllabus.md

 ### Choosing this option

-Students who choose Option 2 will have to specify this choice via Google Form by the Friday of week 3 (see Course Outline).
+Students who choose Option 2 will have to specify this choice via Google Form by the Friday of week 3 (see Course Schedule).
 One form will be submitted per individual.

 ### Project Proposal

-Students who choose Option 2 will still submit a project proposal by the end of week four (see course outline below) on GitHub.
+Students who choose Option 2 will still submit a project proposal by the end of week 3 (see Course Schedule below) on GitHub.
 This will be completed individually on a topic of *our* choosing.

 ### Final Project Survey